Who should be invited?

 I am a 501(c)(3) (non-profit) or government-owned attraction.
 May I participate in Florida Attractions District Days?

-Probably yes.
+Yes.
 Florida Attractions District Days is not a political event and therefore permissible and not compromising your tax-exempt status with the IRS and Florida Department of Revenue.
 As an advocacy program, Florida Attractions District Days is an opportunity for Legislators to learn more about Florida’s attractions industry and your attraction in particular.
 Their understanding of your business will assist them in developing sound policy.
 Please consult with legal counsel when in doubt.